Mergers and Acquisitions: A Legal Guide

 In some acquisitions, the buyer can decide to keep the name of the other company, if the name has a degree of goodwill attached to it.

-It is true that the distinction between a merger and an acquisition has become increasingly blurred, as more companies have entered into joint ventures.
+The distinction between mergers and acquisitions have become increasingly blurred, as more companies have entered into joint ventures.

 This is where two or more parties pool their resources to achieve a specific objective.
 The difference between this and M&A is that the joint venture is separate from either party’s other business interests.